Waddle like a Penguin (Grades K - 2)

 - Use the preparation checklist to make sure you don't miss a step in the process.

-- The technical guide will help you become more familiar with our online platform.
+- The technical guide will help you become more familiar with our online platform, Zoom.

-- Nervous about the technology, you can schedule a FREE technical check-in with Academy staff to walk you through how to connect the day of the program.
+- Nervous about the technology?
+Schedule a FREE technical check-in with Academy staff to walk you through how to connect the day of the program.

 Science and Engineering Practices: